geocrystal/timezone_finder/README.md

 ## Usage

-The library automatically loads timezone files from the `data/downloads` directory on the first lookup call:
+The library automatically loads timezone files from the `data` directory on the first lookup call:

 ```crystal
 require "timezone_finder"